What is Debt Counselling?

 We have a high rate of acceptance when extending term and reducing interest rates with creditors.
 Most of our clients are usually debt free within 60 months which in itself proves that debt counselling is a highly effective way of becoming debt free.

-What are the benefits of debt counselling?
+What are the benefits of debt counselling or debt review?

 - A debt counsellor will, on behalf of a client, do a formal assessment of the client’s finances and then draw up a suitable budget.